grlt-hub/app-compose/README.md

 ## Cooking Up Your Application

 An application is like a dish: a collection of features, entities, and services.
 But by themselves, they don’t make an application.
 To bring everything to life, you need to combine them properly: at the right time, in the right order, and without anything extra.
-One wrong step — and instead of a cake, you’ll end up with a pizza.
+One wrong step — and instead of a pizza, you’ll end up with a cake.

 If you don’t know how to connect modules into one system, [app-compose](https://grlt-hub.github.io/app-compose/) can help and make it simple for you.